ai-robots-txt/ai.robots.txt/FAQ.md

 Yes, provided the crawlers identify themselves and your application/hosting supports doing so.

+Some crawlers — [such as Perplexity](https://rknight.me/blog/perplexity-ai-is-lying-about-its-user-agent/) — do not identify themselves via their user agent strings and, as such, are difficult to block.

 ## What can we do if a bot doesn't respect `robots.txt`?

 That depends on your stack.